 }After creating this file, run terraform init to download and initialize the provider.

-The following sections demonstrate how to define core GitLab resources.
+The sections below show how to define the core GitLab resources.

 1. Managing Groups and Subgroups In GitLab, Groups are used to organize projects and manage user access.
 On GitLab.com, top-level groups must be created in the UI first and then referenced via a data source.